iifl-logo

 DIRECTORS RESPONSIBILITY STATEMENT

-In terms of section 134(3)(c) read with 134(5) of the Companies Act, 2013 and to the best of their knowledge and belief, and according to the information and explanations provided to them, your Directors hereby make the following statements:
+In terms of Section 134(3)(c) read with Section 134(5) of the Companies Act, 2013 and to the best of their knowledge and belief, and according to the information and explanations provided to them, your Directors state that:

 b) The Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit or loss of the Company for that year;